 The Fibonacci sequence is a mathematical series that is generated with the addition of the last two numbers.
 For example, the arrangement goes like 0-1-1-2-3-5-8-13 and moving on.
 The sequence used for Agile estimation ranges from 1-2-3-5-8-13-20-40-100 and so on.
 These numbers come in the form of playing cards.
 The estimation takes place by playing a planning poker game.
 The way the game proceeds is as follows:

-• If the conversations turn lengthy, then a time-boxed timer of 2 minutes is selected to discuss the item.
-It is continued till the time an estimated conversion is reached.
+- If the conversations become lengthy, a time-boxed timer of 2 minutes is selected to discuss the item.
+The timer is continued until an estimated conversion is reached.

 In this process of agile scrum estimation techniques, most teams spend about two minutes on every item.
 That means that 30 items will take about an hour of discussion.
 Also, it is essential to note that there are nine value-point choices with team members – this helps ensure that the process takes place fast.